letsencrypt/boulder/README.md

     sudo port install libtool mariadb-server rabbitmq-server

 (On OS X, using port, you will have to add `CGO_CFLAGS="-I/opt/local/include" CGO_LDFLAGS="-L/opt/local/lib"` to your environment or `go` invocations.)

+Resolve Go-dependencies:

     > go get bitbucket.org/liamstask/goose/cmd/goose
     > go get github.com/jsha/listenbuddy
     > go get github.com/letsencrypt/boulder/ # Ignore errors about no buildable files
+    > go get -u github.com/golang/lint/golint

+Set up a database:

     > cd $GOPATH/src/github.com/letsencrypt/boulder
     > ./test/create_db.sh

+**Note**: `create_db.sh` uses the root MariaDB user with the default password, so if you have disabled that account or changed the password you may have to adjust the file or recreate the commands.

-    # This starts each Boulder component with test configs.
-Ctrl-C kills all.
+Start each boulder component with test configs (Ctrl-C kills all):

     > ./start.py

-    # Run tests
+Run tests:
-    > go get -u github.com/golang/lint/golint

     > ./test.sh

-Note: `create_db.sh` it uses the root MariaDB user with the default password, so if you have disabled that account or changed the password you may have to adjust the file or recreate the commands.
+Working with a client:

-You can also check out the official client from https://github.com/letsencrypt/letsencrypt/ and follow the setup instructions there.
+Check out the official Let's Encrypt client from https://github.com/letsencrypt/letsencrypt/ and follow the setup instructions there.

 Component Model
 ---------------